 2. Identify key risks

-3. Define audits objectives and scope
+3. Define audit objectives and scope

 4. Go through current internal policies

 Revising your company policies can provide invaluable insights into your company’s security.
-There should be a good justification for how usage, wireless network security, internet access, and other policies are implemented.
-Better transparency in network security policy areas can have long-term benefits.
+There should be a good justification behind the following:

 5. Review authentication methods